LarisaPk/Birdnest_back/README.md

 There are three endpoints that can be tested in the browser, for example:

-- Returns all drones seen by equipment in the last snapshot http://localhost:3001/api/drones/now
+- Returns all drones seen by equipment in the last snapshot<br />
+  http://localhost:3001/api/drones/now

-- Returns drones in NDZ in the last snapshot http://localhost:3001/api/drones/ndz
+- Returns drones in NDZ in the last snapshot<br />
+  http://localhost:3001/api/drones/ndz

-- Returns pilots who violated NDZ for the past 10 minutes http://localhost:3001/api/pilots
+- Returns pilots who violated NDZ for the past 10 minutes<br />
+  http://localhost:3001/api/pilots

 ## Deployed version

-Deployed version can be found here : <https://birdnest-backend.cyclic.app/>
+Deployed version can be found here : https://birdnest-backend.cyclic.app/<br />
 Correspondingly endpoints:

 - https://birdnest-backend.cyclic.app/api/drones/now